mjordan/riprap/README.md

 One of Riprap's principle design requirements is flexibility.
 To meet this goal, it uses plugins to process most of its input and output.
 We have already been introduced to three types (and different combinations of) plugins in the sample configurations above:

-* "fetchresourcelist" plugins fetch a set of resource URIs/URLs to fixity check (e.g., from a Fedora repository's triplestore, from Drupal, from a CSV file).
+* "fetchresourcelist" plugins fetch a set of resource URIs/URLs (and their associated last modified timestamps) to fixity check (e.g., from a Fedora repository's triplestore, from Drupal, from a CSV file).
 Multiple fetchresourcelist plugins can be configured to run at the same time.
 * "fetchdigest" plugins query an external utility or service to get the digest of the current resource.
 Only one fetchdigest plugin can be configured.
 * "persist" plugins persist data after performing a fixity check on each resource (e.g. to a RDBMS, back into the Fedora repository that manages the resources, etc.).
-Multiple persist plugins can be configured to run at the same time..
+Only one persist plugin can be configured to run.

 Riprap supports a fourth class of plugin, which we didn't see in our sample configurations: